ORBAT/S4QS-RS/README.md

           // won't change.
           // Required
           "dropOlderThan": "45 minutes",

           // how long IDs should be kept in the deduplication table.
           // Duplicate rows will be moved to the table some_table_name_errors.
           // Required
           "dedupSetAge": "2 hours"
         },

         // Array of column definitions.
         // Required.
         "columns": ["SOURCE INT NOT NULL ENCODE BYTEDICT",  "ID CHAR(24) PRIMARY KEY ENCODE LZO", "..."],

         // Array of table attributes.
         // Required.
         "tableAttrs": ["DISTKEY(ID)", "SORTKEY(ID)"]
       },

-      // base table with time series table configuration "other_table_name": {
+      // base table with time series table configuration.
-        // overridden SQS configuration
+      // When using time series tables, S4QS-RS copies data into time series tables with a configurable time period.
+      // Views of the time series tables can be created, and they are updated every time a new table is created.
+      // A configurable amount of old tables are retained, and old tables are dropped when needed.
+      "other_table_name": {
         "SQS": {
           "params": {
             "QueueUrl": "https://sqs.us-east-1.amazonaws.com/123456789/another-queue-name",
           }
         },

         // Time series table period in seconds.
 A value of e.g. 86400 would mean that a new time series table is
         // created per every day.
 Omit this, maxTables and tablesInView to copy to a single, monolithic table.
         // Optional.
         "period": 86400,

         // Keep a maximum of maxTables time series tables.
 Oldest tables will be deleted first.
         // Optional (see above)
         "maxTables": 30,

         // How many rolling views to create, and how many tables each view
         // should contain.
-        // The example would create 4 views with lengths 1, 5, 15 and 30.
+        // The example would create 4 views with 1, 5, 15 and 30 time series tables.
         // Can be either an array or a single number.
         // Optional.
 Will default to maxTables if omitted.
         "tablesInView": [1, 5, 15, 30],

         "deduplication": {
           "dropOlderThan": "30 minutes",
           "dedupSetAge": "1 hours"
         },

         "columns": ["AHOY INT PRIMARY KEY NOT NULL ENCODE LZO",  "DERR INT ENCODE DELTA", "..."], "tableAttrs": ["DISTKEY(AHOY)", "SORTKEY(DERR)"]
       }
     }
-  }
+  },

+  // send metrics to statsd using given prefix.
+  // Optional.
+  "statsd": {"prefix": "s4qs.", "host": "statsd-server", "port": 1234},

+  // send copy metrics to Zabbix. zabbix_sender must be installed.
+Uses the zabbix-sender NPM package,
+  // and this key is passed to the constructor.
+  // The keys use the exact same format as statsd keys, including the prefix.
+  // With the configuration in this file, keys would look like
+  //
+  // s4qs.s3-to-rs.connAndCopy.base_table_name.total.time
+  //
+  // with each base table having its own key.
+The time reported is the total time in milliseconds taken
+  // to COPY and (if enabled) deduplicate data.
+  //
+  // Optional.
+  "zabbix": {"server": "zabbix.example.com", "hostname": "s4qs-rs"},
 }
 ```